If you’re looking for a warm island escape to cure your winter blues, consider the island of Grenada.

 On the east side of the island of Grenada, you can visit La Sagesse beach.
 It’s only a five-minute walk from the main road, and usually, it’s not crowded.
 The surrounding forest is a habitat for many birds, and if you go along one of the walking trails, you can reach beautiful lookouts.
 In restaurants along the beach, you can try local seafood dishes.

-You can also visit BBC beach in Morne Rouge Bay or Magazine beach and enjoy their beautiful natural landscape.
-However, if you are looking for a beach that attracts many people and features music and a cheerful atmosphere, Bathway beach is the right choice for you.
+You can also visit BBC Beach in Morne Rouge Bay or Magazine Beach and enjoy their beautiful natural landscapes.
+However, if you are looking for a beach that attracts many people and features music and a cheerful atmosphere, Bathway Beach is the right choice for you.

 2. Take a Trip to the Fantastic Waterfalls